How To Create A Killer Website Design

 3 – Using visual elements

 Just as an eye-catching visual keeps visitors engaged, so do the websites with graphics and photos.

 Adding valuable and relevant photos and graphics throughout your written messages will add visual interest to your website.
 Visuals immediately draw users’ attention and will likely keep them hooked through your website pages.

 The relevancy of graphics and images to your brand and content is crucial.
 Avoid using stock photos as they are generic.

-You have the option to work with a graphic designer to create customised graphics and infographics to incorporate exciting visuals.
-Using images of your products, workplace, and staff will connect your visitor with your business.
+You can work with a graphic designer to create customised graphics and infographics to incorporate exciting visuals.
+Images of your products, workplace, and staff will connect your visitor with your business.
 It will be a stamp of authenticity for your visitors.

 4 – Reduce Image Size